thomassuedbroecker/gitops-app-of-apps/README.md

 * ... folder `"root-applications"` contains the CD configuration yaml for new applications.
 In our case we have saved the application configuration for the `example vend app` in the `"root-applications"` folder.

-In current example we won't use the [pre-configured bootstap resoures](https://github.com/cloud-native-toolkit/terraform-tools-gitops) for Argo CD resources, created by the [Software Everywhere](https://github.com/cloud-native-toolkit/software-everywhere) module called [terraform-tools-gitops](https://github.com/cloud-native-toolkit/terraform-tools-gitops).
+> Note: In current example we won't use the [pre-configured bootstap resoures](https://github.com/cloud-native-toolkit/terraform-tools-gitops) for Argo CD resources, created by the [Software Everywhere](https://github.com/cloud-native-toolkit/software-everywhere) module called [terraform-tools-gitops](https://github.com/cloud-native-toolkit/terraform-tools-gitops).

 ## 2. Understand the `"app-of-apps"` Argo CD configuration for the example